- Learn more about your career with us

 - Palliative care

-Graduates participating in the combined nursing/midwifery program will spend six months within a specialist medical nursing unit and six months in maternity services.
+Graduates participating in the combined nursing/midwifery program will spend six months within a nursing unit and six months in maternity services.
 Graduates wishing to undertake a midwifery graduate program will spend the entire year within maternity services.

 Combined Nursing/Midwifery Program: